Italian Turkey Stuffing / Dressing!

 Say goodbye to boring, soggy, and dull stuffing (or dressing if you prefer).
 You’ll change your mind immediately and never serve lifeless stuffing again once you prepare this recipe for your Thanksgiving meal: Italian Turkey Stuffing.

-Any Thanksgiving table would not be complete without stuffing.
+We all know that any Thanksgiving table would not be complete without stuffing.
 It would be like serving a naked turkey.
 After all, stuffing is considered to be a classic, hall-of-fame side dish for the holiday!
 It’s the co-star of the show next to the turkey.
-Well, mashed potatoes and gravy share that spot too!
+Well, mashed potatoes and gravy share that spot, too!

-In this recipe, savory Italian pork sausage is tossed with melted Mozzarella cheese that oozes among toasted, buttered freshly baked bread cubes.
-Using freshly baked bread that’s not purchased adds another big ‘wow’ factor to the texture of the dish.
-While the bread is still hot, it’s tossed with butter-sauteed onions and celery plus a delicious blend of herbs and spices that just soak into the bread.
+In this recipe, savory Italian pork sausage is tossed with melted Mozzarella cheese that oozes among toasted, buttered, freshly-baked bread cubes.
+This soft, gooey cheese magically transforms an ordinary stuffing into an exceptional stuffing.
+Using freshly baked bread, not purchased, adds another big ‘wow’ factor to the dish’s texture.
+While the bread is still hot, it’s tossed with butter, sauteed onions, and celery, plus a delicious blend of herbs and spices that soak into the bread.
 This stuffing/dressing is packed with so many flavors you could eat it all by itself . . . and some of my family do!
-The amazing addition to this stuffing is the teeny, tiny bits of pepperoni (and not too much)!
+The amazing addition to this turkey stuffing is the teeny, tiny bits of pepperoni (and not too much)!
 We just love the crispy, crunchy top of this stuffing when baked outside the turkey.

-Just like most of my holiday recipes, this Italian Turkey Stuffing can be made ahead.
-When it’s time to put your hot side dishes in the oven, you simply stuff your bird or bake it on the side in a casserole dish . . . or both as I do to satisfy everyone with different preferences.
+Like most of my holiday recipes, this Italian Turkey Stuffing can be made ahead.
+When it’s time to put your hot side dishes in the oven, you simply stuff this in your bird or bake it by itself on the side in a separate baking dish . . . or you can cook it both ways, as I do, so I satisfy everyone with different preferences.

-A great thing about this stuffing is that you refrigerate it overnight which allows all of the ingredients to marry.
-That also eliminates one more thing that would keep you busy in the kitchen instead of spending more time with family and guests!
-That’s a real game changer to reduce stress in the kitchen.
+A great thing about this stuffing is that you can refrigerate it overnight, which lets all the ingredients marry.
+This also eliminates one more thing that would keep you busy in the kitchen, so you can spend more time with family and guests!
+That’s a real game-changer to reduce stress in the kitchen.

 You won’t believe how wonderful your kitchen (and home) smells when this Italian Turkey Stuffing bakes in the oven!